tasriyan/Knara.MultiTenant.IsolationEnforcer/README.md

 **The Problem**: Your team will accidentally create tenant data leaks.
 It's not a matter of "if" but "when."

 **The Solution**: This enforcer makes it **impossible** to deploy code that violates tenant isolation.

+**How Is This Different From Other Solutions?**

+Looking at it objectively compared to existing libraries such as [Finbuckle.MultiTenant](), my solution is not really novel.
+Finbuckle.MultiTenant already does:

+- Tenant resolution (better than mine actually)
+- EF Core integration
+- ASP.NET Core middleware
+- Multiple tenant storage strategies

+****What's potentially different in mine:****

+- More Aggressive Compile-Time Enforcement
+- The Roslyn analyzers are more comprehensive than most libraries.
+- Making _context.Set<Order>() a compile error is pretty strict.
+- Specific Focus on "Developer-Proof" : most libraries assume competent developers.
+Mine assumes they'll screw up and tries to make that impossible.
+- Batteries-included approach that combines analyzers + runtime + performance monitoring in one opinionated package.

+But honestly:

+- Global query filters?
+Standard EF Core
+- Tenant middleware?
+Everyone does this
+- Repository pattern?
+Ancient
+- Even tenant-aware analyzers exist in some form

+***The real difference is philosophical***: Most multi-tenant libraries give you flexible tools.
+Mine tries to be an opinionated, hard-to-break solution for teams that keep making tenant isolation mistakes.
+So it's more "existing patterns with more guardrails" than genuinely novel architecture.
+The specific analyzer rules and "fail-safe" approach might be the only somewhat unique parts.
+Nothing revolutionary - just paranoid about tenant data leaks.

 ### ❌ Before (Dangerous)
 ```csharp